jecolasurdo/go-chaining/README.md

-# go-deferrederrors
+# go-chaining
-DeferredErrors is a small go package that allows you to defer error handling until the end of a chain of methods.
+go-chaining is a small go package that allows you to defer error handling until the end of a chain of methods.

 ## Example